 20. What problems do I face if I book without intermediaries?

-If the day you arrive, a traveler comes before you and knocks on the door of the house asking for a room, it is most likely that the owner will offer yours.
-I know it’s not right, but you must understand that Cuba is a country with economic difficulties, a hosting license is really expensive (see question 3) and, after all, your arrival is not guaranteed.
+You must understand that Cuba is a country with economic difficulties, that a license of accommodation is really expensive (see question 3) and that, after all, your arrival is not guaranteed.
 And if by any chance you would not show, the family of the house would not receive any financial compensation.

 21. Can I use CouchSurfing to find accommodation in Cuba?